 Beats Studio3 is a stylish headphone that is available in 15 different colors.

 The overall build quality is good.
 It is super flexible and lightweight.
 At this price, their build quality does not look premium or luxury like QC 35II.

 The headband of studio3 is plastic and has soft padding.
 The ear cups are over-ear and large enough to cover all ears.
 The earpads are also soft and comfortable.
 You can wear them for a long time, and ear pads will not fatigue your ears.

 The clamping force of earpads and headband is not too much; it is tolerable.
 The total weight of Beats Studio3 is 260grams.

 Similar to other wireless headphones, you can control them using buttons that are available on-ear cups.
-Buttons are very responsive and clicky, so you’ll hear click voice when you’ll press the button.
+Buttons are very responsive and clicky, so you’ll hear a clicking voice when you’ll press the button.

-On left ear cup, you’ll see a button that you can use to increase or decrease volume, play, pause, or skip a track and pressing “b” button you can connect to google assistant.
+On the left ear cup, you’ll see a button that you can use to increase or decrease volume, play, pause, or skip a track, and by pressing the “b” button, you can connect to google assistant.